 - The pumpkin spice glaze is also super simple (just 3 ingredients) but is truly the best way to top these little guys off.

 - As always, my #1 tip is to use a scale to weigh your flour if possible.
 This is the best way to ensure accuracy, and it can be all too easy to accidentally pack in too much flour when using measuring cups.
-This is particularly important with gluten free flour blends, which tend to be more dense.
-Also, a cup of my GF flour (Bob's Red Mill 1 to 1) will likely not weigh the exact same as a cup of your GF flour.
-All the more reason to weigh it!
 We'll need 296 grams of flour for this recipe.

 - If you don't have a pastry blender, you can easily use two knives or a fork to cut in the butter.
-You can also use your hands, although I typically recommend against it, because you'll be adding warmth from your fingers to the mixture.
+I recommend against using your hands, because you'll be adding warmth from your fingers to the mixture.
 We want the butter to remain cold, this is what gives the scones that flaky texture.
-If you do use your hands and find that the butter is getting too warm, pop the mixture into the refrigerator while you mix up the wet ingredients.

 - Speaking of cutting in the butter, you'll know it's done when your mixture is crumbly and you see pea-sized pieces of butter throughout.
 You want to make sure the butter is fully incorporated, but it shouldn't be smooth.